To represent yourself an as active FCSI® in good standing - and to uphold the prestige of your letters - you must renew your designation annually.

 - Enrolment in the FCSI® Mentor Bank program

 - Donating time to help your organization raise money for charitable causes they are affiliated with

-- Donating time to work with registered charities outside of your workplace
+- Donating time to work with registered charities or non-profit organisations outside of your workplace

 FCSI®s can define which of their professional experiences they think represent a meaningful contribution to the financial services industry in the categories outlined above.

 Make sure you retain supporting documents to confirm completion of your IC hours.
 Each year, a percentage of FCSI®s will be audited to verify the IC hours claimed on their FCSI® renewal application.
 CSI recommends keeping documentation for IC activities on file for at least 2 years.

 Many activities are worth more than the minimum 12 required hours.
 IC Guidelines allow for a carryover maximum of 6 hours to the following year.